visgl/deck.gl/docs/layers/hexagon-layer.md

 Hexagon color ranges as an array of colors formatted as `[[255, 255, 255, 255]]`.
 Default is [colorbrewer](http://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=6) `6-class YlOrRd`.

-##### `colorValueAccessor` (Function, optional)
+##### `getColorValue` (Function, optional)

-- Default: `undefined`
+- Default: `points => points.length`

-`colorValueAccessor` is the accessor function to get the value that bin color is based on.
+`getColorValue` is the accessor function to get the value that bin color is based on.
 It takes an array of points inside each bin as arguments, returns a value.
-For example, You can use `colorValueAccessor`to color the bins by avg/mean/max of a specific attributes of each point.
+For example, You can pass in `getColorValue`to color the bins by avg/mean/max of a specific attributes of each point.
-When not specified, color of bins will based on count of points.
+By default `getColorValue` is undefined, color of bins will based on count of points.

 ##### `coverage` (Number, optional)